netbox-community/netbox/docs/installation/centos_with_apache.md

 # Final step

-Last step is to make /opt/netbox executable so Apache can run
+Last step is to make /opt/netbox executable so Apache can run the application from this directory

 ```
 # chmod +x /opt/netbox